ulipese/debugapp-keeper/README.md

 - React
 - Sass
+- Nodenp
+- MongoDB (mongoose)
 - BEM arch (HTML)

 ### What I learned

 I learned more about React concepts and creating an application with it.

 ## Author